trademark attorney

 kevin@yourtrademarkattorney.com

-Should I Register My Trademark Logo or Business Name?
+Should I Register My Trademark as a Word or Logo?

-When registering trademarks, new businesses often instinctively focus on their trademark logo.
-That may be because more work goes into creating a logo.
-You hire a graphic designer to make a logo, which often becomes the basis for the look and design of a website and other marketing tools.
-Trademark logos can often be very distinctive, too.
-While registration of a logo that incorporates a business name seems to be common sense, you can also register the name itself without a logo or design.
-This blog posts discusses the differences between registration of a name versus a trademark logo.
+When registering trademarks, most new businesses I work with often instinctively focus on protecting a logo.
+That may be because more work goes into the design and creation of a logo.
+You hire a graphic designer to make your logo, which often becomes the basis for the look and feel of a website, business cards, and other marketing tools.
+Logos can often be very distinctive trademarks, too.
+While registering a logo that incorporates a business name seems like common sense, you can also choose to register the name itself without a logo or design.
+This blog post discusses the differences between registration of a name versus a trademark logo.

 The Standard Character Mark

 The U.S. Patent & Trademark Office allows you to register a variety of different types of trademarks.
 Although you might think that most registered trademarks are logos, that is not the case.
 Most trademark registrations are just for a word/words that make up the trademark.
-These “word marks” are registered without a specific font or design (i.e. not as a logo).
+These “word marks” are registered without a specific font or design.
 These are called “standard character” marks.
-Put simply, that means that registration is not limited to protecting the word/words in a particular font, size, style, or design.
+Put simply, registration in standard characters means that the registration is not limited to protecting the words in a particular font, size, style, or design.

-The registration of a trademark logo (also known as a “design mark”) can also be an important part of protecting your brand.
-Many businesses use logos that do not incorporate any words.
-These can be registered by themselves, without any wording, in order to get the broad protections afforded by a trademark registration.
-For trademark logos that incorporate both word and design elements, registration of the logo protects the design elements.
-This is important because a registration for just the word portion would obviously not protect any designs.
-If your logo incorporates a very unique and distinctive design, then registering it may be a higher priority than in other cases.
+The registration of a logo trademark (also known as a “design mark”) can be an important part of protecting your brand.
+Many businesses use logos that do not incorporate any words, such as the famous Target logo or the Nike Swoosh.
+These designs can be registered by themselves, without any wording, in order to get the broad protections that come with trademark registration.
+For logo trademarks that incorporate both words and design elements, registration of the logo also protects the design elements.
+This is important because a registration for just the word portion would not protect the designs.
+So if your logo incorporates a very unique and distinctive design, then registering it may be a higher priority than in other cases.

-Remember that you must use your mark consistently when registering a trademark logo.
-I recently discussed how making changes to trademarks can cause issues.
+Remember that you must use your mark consistently when registering a logo trademark.
+Making changes to your trademarks after filing a federal trademark application can cause issues.
 This is especially true for design marks.
-You only receive protection for the mark that you registered, not an open-ended set of variations.
-While amendments can be made to your application or registration, they cannot represent material changes to the trademark.
-If you are considering making changes, it would be best to consult with a trademark attorney before doing so.
+You only receive protection for the mark that you registered, and this does not include variations.
+While amendments can be made to your application or registration, any changes to the trademark cannot represent material changes.
+If you are considering making any such changes, it would be best to consult with a trademark attorney before doing so.
 An attorney can advise as to whether the Trademark Office would find your changes to be acceptable.

 Should I Register My Trademark Logo or Business Name First?